nix-community/setup.nix/README.rst

     find your project's ``setup.cfg`` and ``requirements.txt``.
     If you are only building an evironment or an existing package from ``requirements.txt``, ``src = ./requirements.nix`` is enough.

+**requirements**
+    This is the absolute path for ``requirements.nix``, when it's named something other than ``requirements.nix``.
+This option was added to allow to generate different requirements files for different Python versions.

 **doCheck**
     In Nixpkgs_ it is usual to require tests to pass before pakage is built,